instantOS/instantos.github.io/development/instantMENU.md

 `~/.cache/instantmenu/ID`; an absolute path is used directly.
 Use a distinct ID for each launcher.
 Selected items and confirmed free-typed text are recorded with time decay; password input and slider values are never recorded.
+Frecency keys on the printed output — `value` if present, otherwise the visible label — so duplicate labels with distinct values have distinct frecency entries.

 ## Keyboard essentials